 Exert your Mind and spend an Action.

-Anyone who witnesses you during this Effect's activation or for its duration will almost certainly be disturbed to see Fur sprouting on his body, his body morphing, skin slightly stretching to fit the new figure.
+Anyone who witnesses you during this Effect's activation or for its duration will almost certainly be disturbed to see a brief blood sacrifice, followed by a long-dead skinwalker emerging from the ground, with corn stalks entwining its decaying limbs.

 Exert your Mind and spend an Action.